 National Policy Statement for Highly Productive Land: This NPS aims to protect highly productive land from inappropriate subdivision, use, and development.
-Some of the landholdings are located within areas considered as 'highly productive'.
-The NPS is relevant in this respect.
+While it doesn't directly address aquaculture, it may indirectly affect aquaculture activities if they occur on or near highly productive land.